exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - **txid**: the hash for the anchoring bitcoin transaction, which is considered to be a LECT.

-Returns an error if the current node is not a validator.

 ### Actual LECT for another validator

 ```None
 GET {base_path}/actual_lect/{id}
 ```

-The actual LECT for the specified validator is returned, along with the hash of Exonum transaction published this LECT.
+Returns the actual LECT for the specified validator, along with the hash of Exonum transaction published this LECT.
+If the specified `id` is greater or equal to validators amount, returns an error.

 #### Parameters